FunctionLab/humanbase-docs/docs/expectosc.rst

 Method Details
 --------------
-ExPectoSC is a modular framework, that uses regularized linear module upon deep convolutional network model of chromatin profifiling effects to predict cell type specific expression.
+ExPectoSC is a modular framework, that uses regularized linear module upon deep convolutional network model of chromatin profiling effects to predict cell type specific expression.
 The framework is capable of predicting expression levels directly from sequence and is sensitive to the sequence variations.

 The chromatin predictions were computed using a DeepSEA "Beluga" model, using sliding window approach of 2000bp width with 200bp step, for the 40kb region surrounding the TSS.
 Exponential condense function is then used to reduce the dimensionality of the data before using it in the regularized linear module.